Rathoa Haryam Bridge

-Rathoa Haryam Bridge, Mirpur, also known as the Islamgarh Bridge is a three kilometre long bridge currently under construction, located in the Mirpur District of Azad Jammu Kashmir in Pakistan.
-In 2011, the cost of the bridge was estimated to be around Rs.
-6.48 billion.
+Rathoa Haryam Bridge, Mirpur, also known as the Islamgarh Bridge, is a three kilometre long bridge currently under construction, located in the Mirpur District of Azad Jammu Kashmir in Pakistan.
+The bridge spans over the Mangla Lake and will provide fastest route to Southern Kotli District from Mirpur, Punjab, and Islamabad.

 The bridge was named after two villages on its opposite sides.
-The bridge was included in a comprehensive three-party agreement among the Government of pakistan, Government of Azad Kashmir, and the Water & Power Development Authority.
+The bridge was included in a comprehensive three-party agreement among the Government of Pakistan, Government of Azad Kashmir, and the Water & Power Development Authority.